SyedZakirHossain/Fire-detection-with-AI-and-instant-multi-functional-response-system./README.md

 # Fire-detection-and-alart.
 Hi !
-This event i have tried to use open cv library to detect fire.
+Here i have tried to use open cv library to detect fire.
 Trained camera with Open CV, Computer vision will detect flame or  fire.
 If trained it can detect smoke also.
 Instantly  and  will automatically start  fire alarm,